sripadapavan/flood-loadtest/benchmarks/blog.md

 ### TL;DR

 In terms of concurrency and throughput achievable from a single load generator, there is little to differentiate between Gatling and JMeter.
 Gatling has some limitations in the ability to accurately record response payload in bytes, which can be compensated by external monitors.
-JMeter generally demonstrates higher resource usage in terms of CPU, Memory and JVM performance, but can otherwise manage the load when run on a suitably tuned OS with appropriate memory allocation.
+JMeter generally demonstrates higher resource usage in terms of CPU, Memory and JVM performance, but can otherwise manage the load when run with appropriate memory allocation.

 We don't anticipate users ordinarily run JVMs at their peak as we did in this benchmark, and flood.io automatically warns the user if any of the Grid nodes are exhausting available resources in such a case.